eshlomo1/CloudSec/README.md

 Welcome to the Cloud Security Toolkit repository, your all-in-one destination for cutting-edge cloud security resources!
 Whether you're diving into offensive strategies, mastering threat hunting, or bolstering your blue-team defenses, this repo has you covered.

-Note: This repositoty is under development.
-Queries (KQL), scripts, pages, links, and resources are being added and updated continuously.
-Please check back soon for more infromation and updates.
+Note: This repository is under development.
+Queries (KQL), scripts, pages, links, and resources are continuously added and updated.
+Please check back soon for more information and updates.

 ### Why You'll Love This Repo ❤️

-Packed with an extensive array of resources, tools and insights, this toolkit includes:
+Packed with an extensive array of resources, tools, and insights, this toolkit includes:

 - 🔍 Kusto Queries
 - 🛠️ PowerShell Script & Commands